 12. Kidwell Farm at Frying Pan Farm Park

-This made the list because the pardoned Presidential turkeys were sent here instead of being eaten for Thanksgiving dinner.
+Frying Pan Farm Park made the list because the pardoned Presidential turkeys used to be sent here instead of being eaten for Thanksgiving dinner.
 They aren't sent here anymore but the distinction remains.
-However, Frying Pan Park is totally worth visiting anyway because aside from the farm with all kinds of animals, there are walking trails to enjoy and seasonal events happening year-round.
+However, Frying Pan Farm Park is totally worth visiting anyway because aside from the farm with all kinds of animals, there are walking trails to enjoy and seasonal events happening year-round.
 Definitely one of the places in the county that families have enjoyed for generations.

 What to know: The Farm is free to visit.
 Check their event calendar before you go to see if special events are happening when you're there.

-This was the spot that I was alerted about by email.
+This is the spot for zen.
 I knew of the statues as I've seen them many times during my visits to Meadowlark, but I didn't know the meaning behind them.
 Turns out they ward off evil spirits and hail from the Korean island of Jeju.
 The two at Meadowlark are located at the entrance to the Korean Bell Garden and only steps from the hand-made pagoda which covers the three-ton Bell of Peace and Harmony.

 What to know: The gardens are open year-round and a small entrance fee is required.